AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/stndrd-data-map-tables.md

 ![](../../assets/Clean_State_Segments.png)

 Mapping tables are handy for any time that you want to clean up some potentially messy data in your Data Warehouse.
-However, mapping tables can also be used for some other cool use cases, like [replicating your Google Analytics channels in MBI](../data-warehouse-mgr/rep-google-analytics-channels.md).
+However, mapping tables can also be used for some other cool use cases, like [replicating your Google Analytics channels in Commerce Intelligence](../data-warehouse-mgr/rep-google-analytics-channels.md).

 ### Related